- Many users have reported the Microsoft.Windows.ShellExperienceHost error in Windows 10.

 Windows 10 usually installs the updates automatically, but you can also check for updates manually.

 If any updates are available, they will be downloaded automatically in the background.
 Once your PC is up to date, check if the problem still appears.

 It’s worth mentioning that there are several ways to uninstall Dropbox, but the best one is to use uninstaller software.
-There are many great uninstaller applications available, but the best are Revo Uninstaller and IOBit Uninstaller, so feel free to try any of them.
+There are many great uninstaller applications available, but the best is IObit Uninstaller 10 Pro.

 - Choose Troubleshoot > Advanced options > Startup Settings.
 Click the Restart button.

 - Once your computer restarts you’ll see a list of options.
 Select any version of Safe Mode by pressing the appropriate key on your keyboard.